Choosing your own path is what all the ancient sages recommend. Your spiritual freedom depends on the ability to choose the right tools.

 Breaking free of these ancient superstitions isn’t always easy.
 Some people are born into their religions.
 Children are easy converts; they can be subjected to continual indoctrination because of their culture or caregivers.
 Others become followers when they are in crisis and seeking help, and they must accept indoctrination for a place to sleep or a piece of bread.

-Recognizing the source of these mythologies will help you decide about the path you are on and your spiritual freedom.
+Recognizing the source of these mythologies will help you decide about your path and spiritual freedom.

 Choosing Your Own Path is a Privilege